 Ginger mint tea has long been known to have numerous health benefits.
 These include helping to reduce headaches, alleviating arthritic pain and inflammation, boosting the immunity system, aiding digestion, reducing anxiety and depression, lowering blood sugar levels in diabetics, fighting cancer cells, improving mental alertness and concentration span, preventing bacterial growth in the body and improving bone strength.

-The health benefits of ginger mint tea also include:
+Other benefits of ginger mint tea

 – Helps to reduce the risk of heart attack by lowering cholesterol levels (it reduces LDL cholesterol, triglycerides, and blood pressure).
 These effects can be attributed to its high magnesium content.
 The anti-inflammatory qualities in ginger help prevent atherosclerosis and coronary heart disease.